jamesweber7/matlab-linear-algebra-functions/README.md

 main.m demonstrates each function in use.

-example_out.txt shows an example output from main
+example_out.txt shows an example output from main.